CottageLabs/oarr/README.md

         "created_date" : "<datestamp of record creation time>", "version_created" : "<datestampe of when the current version of the object was created>",

-        "replaces" : "<id of repository this one replaces>", "isreplacedby" : "<id of repository this one is replaced by>",

         "register" : {
+            "replaces" : "<oarr uri of repository this one replaces>", "isreplacedby" : "<oarr uri of repository this one is replaced by>", "operational_status" : "<status flag for this repository>",

-            "operational_status" : "<status flag for this repository>", "repository_type" : [<list of vocabulary terms for the repository>], "certification" : [<list of certifications held by this repository>], "content_type" : [<list of vocabulary terms for the content in this repository>]
+            "repository_type" : [<list of vocabulary terms for the repository>], "certification" : [<list of certifications held by this repository>], "content_type" : [<list of vocabulary terms for the content in this repository>]